Former Employees of Beaver County Health Care Facility Indicted on Federal Hate Crime Charges Related to Alleged Assaults Against Disabled Residents

-ALBANY, NEW YORK – Sunday, July 26, 2020, marks the 30th Anniversary of the Americans with Disabilities Act (ADA), a critical civil rights law that aims to eliminate discrimination against people with disabilities.
-The U.S. Attorney’s Office for the Northern District of New York is proud to play a pivotal role in the Justice Department’s enforcement efforts under the ADA.
+PITTSBURGH – Sunday, July 26, 2020, marked the 30th Anniversary of the Americans with Disabilities Act (the ADA), a critical civil rights law that aims to eliminate discrimination against people with disabilities.

 Over the past 30 years, the United States has undertaken the challenge of changing perceptions about disability, tearing down barriers to equality, and altering the systems that have historically excluded people with disabilities.
 Today, the Justice Department commemorates the many ways that the ADA has transformed society—by replacing exclusion with access, segregation with integration, and limitations with self-determination.

 For more information about the ADA, call the Department’s toll-free ADA Information Line at 800-514-0301 or 800-514-0383 (TTY).
 To file a complaint with the Department, please visit the Civil Rights Division’s portal at https://civilrights.justice.gov/report/.

 In January 2020, U.S. Attorney Brady named Assistant U.S. Attorneys Eric G. Olshan and Haley Warden-Rodgers as co-coordinators of the office’s Civil Rights efforts.
 Either can be reached through the office’s main number: (412) 644-3500 or by emailing firstname.lastname@example.org.

 The year 2020 marks the 150th anniversary of the Department of Justice.
 Learn more about the history of our agency at www.Justice.gov/Celebrating150Years.